pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

 This `create_fn` must be a method on `GuardBuilder`.
 The reason for this becomes apparent in our next step.
 Once we have all the guards created for a frame, we move on to `CheckFunctionManager` and `compile_check_fn`.

 Remember that `convert_frame` function way above, in the first section?
 Before it can produce a `GuardedCode`, it needs to run the `CheckFunctionManager`, with all the guards, to produce a `check_fn` which will then, in turn get passed in alongside the code into `GuardedCode`.
-This is the same `check_fn` that we store in our cache entry, and the same one we run to know wether or not to retrieve the code stored alongside.
+This is the same `check_fn` that we store in our cache entry, and the same one we run to know whether or not to retrieve the code stored alongside.
 For reference, here is that code:

 ```c
 static CacheEntry *create_cache_entry(CacheEntry *next,